 I'm a fan of keeping it simple.
-We have list, upon list, upon list of ways in which you can lower your carbon footprint and cut waste from your life.
+We have list, upon list of ways in which you can lower your carbon footprint and cut waste from your life.
 But if you want to start small, and start today then I'd recommend these three actions.

 Cut the cow